mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 "We are unified under the senate.
 We keep peace."

 "The senate.
 Heh," he chuckled under his breath and began pacing back and forth.
 "The senate has no real power.
 It is a Milta diguised as a Tilmara.
 It convinces people to stay in line, to stay comfortable, to stay doomed.
-The senate charter prescribes peace.
-By any means.
-By all costs.
-And do you know why?" he asked rhetorically, "Because war would show everyone how powerless they've really been all this time."
+Peace is a veil, Melna.
+It shrouds our eyes to our true potential as a species.
+War, that's where heroes are made.
+Where civilization itself is tested."

+"War is where civilization goes to die.
+Innumerable lives are lost and nothing is gained for anyone.
+The senate maintains peace because the alternative is senseless."

+"The senate maintains peace for its senators to keep their jobs.
+None of them want any real change.
+They want to appeal to stronger members so the money can continue flowing in.
+They would never threaten anything.
+A war would lift the veil; would show the rest of the world how little their senators do for them."

 "And you have the real power in Palinan, do you?"